scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 The APIs for CRUD operations (`get()`, `scan()`, `put()`, `delete()`, and `mutate()`) could throw `CrudException` or `CrudConflictException`:

 - If you catch `CrudException`, this exception indicates that the transaction CRUD operation has failed due to transient or non-transient faults.
-You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is non-transient.
+You can try retrying the transaction from the beginning, but the transaction will still fail if the cause is non-transient.
 - If you catch `CrudConflictException`, this exception indicates that the transaction CRUD operation has failed due to transient faults (for example, a conflict error).
 In this case, you can retry the transaction from the beginning.

 ### `UnsatisfiedConditionException`